Xinyu-Yi/TransPose/README.md

 python evaluate.py
 ```

-Both offline and online results will be shown for DIP-IMU and TotalCapture test datasets.
+Both offline and online results for DIP-IMU and TotalCapture test datasets will be printed.

 ## Citation